 NOTE: Transcripts "date-of-issue" must be within one year.

 Applications are due by the second Monday in January if you intend to apply for University of Alberta funding.
-Applications will be accepted until the program is full.
+Applications will be accepted until the program is full or until July 1, 2018.

 PLEASE NOTE: Official documents (transcripts, degree certificates, etc.) may be required upon receiving the conditional offer of admission letter.
 Documents must be sent directly from the post-secondary institution to the Faculty of Graduate Studies and Research office.